WeibelLab/hxi-website/content/authors/chen-chen/_index.md

 superuser: false
 email: "chenchen@ucsd.edu"

-# Short bio (displayed in user profile at end of posts)
-bio:
-Chen Chen is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.
-His research focus on designing novel input tools, methods, and techniques to enable a more accessible and usable Human-XR Interactions, for general users and domain experts.

 user_groups:
 - Ph.D Students and Postdocs

 ---
-Learn more about me at my website: <b><a href="https://chen-chen.me">https://chen-chen.me</a>
+Chen Chen is a Ph.D. student in the Department of Computer Science and Engineering at UC San Diego.
+His research focus on designing novel input tools, methods, and techniques to enable a more accessible and usable Human-XR Interactions, for general users and domain experts.